tailscale/tailscale/api.md

 ```

 If the device is not owned by your tailnet:

 ```
 < HTTP/1.1 501 Not Implemented
 ...
 {"message":"cannot delete devices outside of your tailnet"}
 ```

-<a name=device-routes-get></a>
+## Fetch Device Routes
+`GET /api/v2/device/:deviceID/routes`

-#### `GET /api/v2/device/:deviceID/routes` - fetch subnet routes that are advertised and enabled for a device
+Fetch subnet routes that are advertised and enabled for a device.
+A subnet router (previously called a _relay node_ or _relaynode_), acts as a gateway, relaying traffic from your Tailscale network onto your physical subnet.
+Learn more about subnet routes [here](https://tailscale.com/kb/1019/subnets/).

-Retrieves the list of subnet routes that a device is advertising, as well as those that are enabled for it.
-Enabled routes are not necessarily advertised (e.g. for pre-enabling), and likewise, advertised routes are not necessarily enabled.
+This API call retrieves the list of subnet routes that a device is advertising, as well as those that are enabled for it:

-##### Parameters
+- **Enabled routes:** The previously approved subnet routes.
+- **Advertised routes:** The subnets being requested from the node (both enabled and not enabled). <!--JULIA IMPROVE THIS AFTER CHECKING NOTES-->

+### Query parameters

 No parameters.

-##### Example
+### Request example

 ```
 curl 'https://api.tailscale.com/api/v2/device/11055/routes' \
 -u "tskey-yourapikey123:"
 ```

-Response
+### Response
 ```
 {
    "advertisedRoutes" : [